Society Hill Synagogue: Society Hill Synagogue

 Restoration began in 1968 under the supervision of architect Henry J. Magaziner.
 The restoration cost $300,000 and included updates to the 1829 building, repair of Walter's façade, and the addition of air-conditioning, a contemporary kitchen, and a new social area.
 There were approximately 100 member families at the time.

 Additional work in 1971 was directed by Cauffman, Wilkenson & Pepper, with John Milner.
 The building is listed as a Philadelphia City Landmark and is on the state and National Registers of Historic Places.
 In 1985, architect James A. Oleg Kruhly designed a new addition.
 In 2005, the synagogue completed more than $80,000 worth of interior work, which included adding a permanent Beit Midrash.

 The synagogue purchased the building next door, to its west, to add classrooms in 2007, and in 2009 secured a grant for repairs to the envelope of the 19th century sanctuary and annex.
-Between 2007 and 2019, Society Hill Synagogue raised more than $4 million in order to purchase its neighoring building and undertake major construction and renovation throughout its two buildings.
+Between 2007 and 2019, Society Hill Synagogue raised more than $4 million in order to purchase its neighboring building and undertake major construction and renovation throughout its two buildings.
 Construction began in 2020 and was completed in 2021.
 In June 2021, the synagogue opened its new adjacent three-story Paula Kline Learning Center, which is connected to the historic synagogue building by a multistory gallery annex.
-The construction and space improvements expanded the historic building's Social Hall, renovated the Beit Midrash, built six new classrooms, developed a large private courtyard behind the two properties, and added an Americans with Disabilities Act-compliant elevator and ADA-compliant restrooms.
+The construction and space improvements expanded the historic building's Social Hall, renovated the Beit Midrash, built six new classrooms, developed a large private courtyard to the synagogue's south, and added an Americans with Disabilities Act-compliant elevator and ADA-compliant restrooms.

 The congregation is independent, and its services are based on Conservative liturgy while incorporating influences from the Reconstructionist, Renewal, and Reform movements, and beyond.
-Society Hill Synagogue embraces its diverse membership, including interfaith couples and families, LGBTQ+ individuals and families, people of color, and people of all abilities.
+Society Hill Synagogue embraces its diverse membership, including interfaith couples and families, LGBTQ+ people, people of color, and people of all abilities.

 Ivan Caine served as Rabbi from the congregation's founding in 1967 until 2001.
 In the mid-1970s, Rabbi Caine also served as a part-time Rabbi to Congregation Kesher Israel around the corner in the neighborhood.
 Cantor Alan Cohn served the synagogue from 1974 through 2000.

 Avi Winokur served as Rabbi from 2001 to 2020.
 Nathan Kamesar was hired as Associate Rabbi in 2018 and succeeded Rabbi Winokur as Rabbi in July 2020.
 Hazzan Jessi Roemer has served as Cantor since 2018.
-The congregation now has more than 300 member households, almost 70 children ages 18 months-5 years enrolled in its Playschool, and over 80 children from ages 4-16 enrolled in its Hebrew School.
+The synagogue has grown from 275 member families in 2020 to more than 400 families in September 2025.